norcams/docs-enduser/docs/centos8-migrate.rst

 :Official website: https://www.centos.org/
 :EOL (CentOS Stream 8): May, 2024
 :Official blurb:
-  CentOS Stream, on the other hand, is the upstream, public development branch for RHEL.
+  CentOS Stream is the upstream, public development branch for RHEL.
 Specifically, CentOS Stream 8 is the upstream for the next minor release of RHEL 8, CentOS Stream 9 for the next minor release of RHEL 9, and so on.

 **CentOS Stream** differs from the other distributions mentioned previously, as it is an ``upstream`` release!
 It sits between *Fedora* (which is released using